What is Resilience?

 Resistance measures are designed to keep water out of your property.
 This is done by blocking all openings around the ground level of a property and preventing water from being allowed to seep through.
 This will include all openings, such as doorways and windows, as well as pipe and service entry points around the outside of the building.
-This approach should ensure that all entry points for water are sealed around the property.
 If there is even one place that water can enter the property, the resistance approach will fail and water will still enter the property.

 This approach is only recommended to a maximum depth of 0.6m, as floods of depths exceeding this may cause structural damage to some properties.
 Flood resistance measure cover a range of products in order to seal all apertures around the edge of a building.
 A key example of this would be the use of flood proof doors – shown below as used in the Flood Resilient Repair Project.

 For more information on the types of resistance measures available, please click here.

 Flood recoverability measures are not designed to keep water out of your property but are installed to try and reduce the impact of a flood.
 This can be done by incorporating water proof surfaces into your home and making some design changes that would limit the impact of flooding.
 This includes resilient kitchens that are designed to cope with the impact of flooding, including the raising of any electrical kitchen appliances and sockets.
 This means that in the event of a flood above the height of your resistance measures the damage to the building from floodwater will be limited.
 You will therefore be able to return to your homes and businesses much quicker.

 To learn more about the flood recoverability measures that are available in the UK, please click here.

 Groundwater Protection Measures